Dates for the 2022 season

 Competitors, with prior consent from the Registration Official, may compete in an event in a younger age group – but only as a guest.
 Such competitors in throwing events must use the younger age group weight of implement.

 The first Group A throw event will start at 6.00pm (warm ups at 5.30pm).
 The first Group B throw event will start at 6 pm.
 All "second group" events scheduled after 6pm will be on a follow-on basis, e.g. Javelin B will follow on once Javelin A is completed.
 This will also apply to the triple jump and the weight events.
-Track events at 6.30pm, apart from 2km and 3km walks which start at 6.00pm (warm ups at 5.30pm).
+Track events at 6.30pm, apart from 2km walks which start at 6.00pm (warm ups at 5.30pm).
 Please register and warm up early for first events, remembering to adhere to health and safety rules and Covid regulations (long throws must only be made under supervision of an official).

 IMPORTANT CHANGES